Alvinosaur/Parallel_SIFT/README.md

 ### Summary:
 We are implementing a parallel version of the SIFT algorithm to match similar localized features between two images.
 We will also analyze the different impacts of task-based and data-based parallelism on the SIFt algorithm.
+[Visit our Site!](https://alvinosaur.github.io/Parallel_SIFT/)

 ### Background: